 Wroten has been active in the equestrian community on a national level as the coach of award-winning teams, including an individual national champion and national reserve champion in the Intercollegiate Horse Show Association; multiple Old Dominion Athletic Conference champion and reserve champion teams; and several American National Riding Committee champion and reserve champion teams.

-More information about the expansion of the Lynchburg College Equestrian Program is available at lynchburgequestrian.com.
+More information about the expansion of the University of Lynchburg Equestrian Program is available at lynchburgequestrian.com.